RT-Thread/rt-thread/bsp/stm32/docs/STM32_Nucleo-144_BSP_Introduction.md

 This BSP only enables GPIO and USART2 by default.
 If you need more advanced features such as SPI, I2C, you need to configure the BSP with RT-Thread [ENV tool](https://www.rt-thread.io/download.html?download=Env) , as follows:

-1. Open the ENV tool under the specific BSP folder;
+1. Open the Env tool under the specific BSP folder;
 2. Enter `menuconfig` command to configure the project, then save and exit;
 3. Enter `pkgs --update` command to update the package;
 4. Enter `scons --target=mdk4/mdk5/iar` command to regenerate the project.

-Learn how to use RT-Thread ENV, click [Here](https://github.com/RT-Thread/rtthread-manual-doc/blob/master/env/env.md).
+Learn how to use RT-Thread Env, click [Here](https://github.com/RT-Thread/rtthread-manual-doc/blob/master/env/env.md).